Thomas Martin – Mortgage Loan Originator – Phone: 954-667-9110 – Reviewed 3-10-2025 – Subject to change without notice.

-The USDA Loan is a mortgage loan that is insured by the US Department of Agriculture and available to qualified individuals who are purchasing or refinancing their home loan in an area that is not considered a major metropolitan area by the USDA.
+USDA mortgage lenders provide loans insured by the US Department of Agriculture and available to qualified individuals who are purchasing or refinancing a Florida home located in rural Florida areas approved by the USDA.

 - The Florida home must be in a rural area: Search Florida USDA Approved Areas.